January 28, 2021

 Fox News

-program first, in what critics say is the latest
+what critics say is the latest example of

 constitutionally-dubious solutions to the